redlaserbmBTD/BTDB2_SIMULATOR/README.md

 - To learn how to operate the code, see the examples folder.
 - Want to request features for the code?
 Want to help out with the code?
 Found a bug?
 Don't hesitate to contact me!
 The most immediate way to get my attention with regards to this code is to join the b2 Popology discord server and ping me there: https://discord.gg/axHnkcVe6E
+- Potential collaborators interested with helping out with the code should view the "Feature Requests" section below for more info on tasks that need to be completed.

 # Operating the Code